ACCS2022

 At the University of Sydney, Professor Ansaldo sat on the University Executive Research Committee and led his School through a transformative period in terms of curriculum innovation and research engagement.
 He was in charge of overseeing the incorporation of the Sydney College of the Arts into the Faculty of Arts & Social Sciences.
 This included integrating existing and developing new curricula, forging research synergies, and leading the renovation of a purpose-built facility, with associated financial, technical, and HR responsibilities.
 He also piloted the first three micro-credit units in the Faculty.

-Professor Ansaldo has throughout his career secured competitive research grants and leveraged industry funding for the advancement of the humanities and social sciences.
-One of his proudest achievements was his role in securing financial support to develop and host an exhibition on language and the brain, the “Talking Brains” exhibition that launched successfully at the CosmoCaixa in 2017.
+Professor Ansaldo has secured competitive research grants and leveraged industry funding for the advancement of the humanities and social sciences throughout his career.
+One of his proudest achievements was his role in securing financial support to develop and host an exhibition on language and the brain, the “Talking Brains” exhibition, that launched successfully at the CosmoCaixa in Barcelona, Spain in 2017.
 This type of engagement and championing of the Humanities is what Umberto is most passionate about.

-Umberto lived and worked in Sweden, The Netherlands, Singapore, and Hong Kong, before moving to Australia.
+Umberto has lived and worked in Sweden, The Netherlands, Singapore, and Hong Kong, before moving to Australia.
 He speaks seven languages including Mandarin – he is well-acquainted with Asia and has conducted fieldwork in Muslim communities of the Indian Ocean, and has strong international networks in Southeast Asia, Japan, and Europe.
-One of the factors that attracted him to Curtin is the University’s Global Vision, which he believes is the future path of higher education and research.

 Previous Presentations